-Following the ELCA merger, Augustana and Hope Lutheran Churches became sponsoring congregations.
+Following the ELCA merger, Augustana and Hope Lutheran Churches became sponsoring congregations, joining Bethlehem, First, and Zion.
 Delegates from each congregation would continue to serve as voting members of the organization.

 Under Carmon Jackson’s leadership, Pioneer completed a strategic plan to expand and diversify services.
 The plan led to construction of Pioneer Pointe, expanding Pioneer’s housing options to include 44 apartments for housing with services.

 John Richards took the helm as Pioneer’s administrator.

 Construction began on the first of Pioneer Cottages Memory Care to specialize in serving people with Alzheimer’s and other forms of memory loss.
 Two additional cottages were built in subsequent years.

 Pioneer Cottages opened in Breckenridge, Minnesota, expanding Pioneer’s approach for memory care to that community.

 Pioneer held groundbreaking ceremonies for PioneerCare Center at 1131 Mabelle Avenue on November 10.

 PioneerLink, a service providing home-based technology solutions, was launched in January.

 In a parade led by grand marshals and the high school band, PioneerCare Center residents and staff moved to the new care center on Mabelle Avenue on the morning of May 2.

 Nathan Johnson became Chief Executive Officer of PioneerCare.